 This was the recent experience of one solo traveler who turned to The Budget-Minded Traveler Community Facebook group for advice.

 Be prepared to answer WHY you want to travel solo.

 For some, traveling equates to two weeks spent on the same Caribbean island resort every year.
-For others, it means road tripping to the next state over for your family’s annual camping trip.
-Still for others, it could mean the occasional “staycation.”
-There is nothing wrong with these sort of escapes, except when they just aren’t satiating your travel bug.
+For others, it means road trips to the next state over for your family’s annual camping trip.
+Still, for others, it could mean the occasional “staycation.”
+There is nothing wrong with these sorts of escapes, except when they just aren’t satiating your travel bug.
 Why is your current travel situation not cutting it for you?
 What is it that is drawing you to experience solo travel?

 If your parents know exactly why you want to travel on your own, they might be more likely to support you.
 Safety shouldn’t be their only concern, they also want you to be happy, right?